Table of Contents

 The third stage of labor is marked by a significant decline in pain.
 The mother is generally distracted by the delivery of her infant and pays little attention to the third stage of labor.
 The woman will continue to have cramping in the lower abdomen and pelvis as the uterus contracts to expel the placenta.
 If the woman has had epidural anesthesia, this is continued so any lacerations or episiotomies can be repaired.

 The third stage of labor presents with an umbilical cord remaining in the vaginal opening.
 The perineum may be intact or may have suffered some lacerations.
-Routine episiotomy is no longer recommended for normal vaginal deliveries but may be done when expeditious delivery is necessary in the third stage of labor.
+Routine episiotomy is no longer recommended for normal vaginal deliveries but may be done when expeditious delivery is necessary for the third stage of labor.
 Lacerations or episiotomies can begin to be repaired before the placenta presents itself.

-Signs that the placenta has detached include elongation of the umbilical cord, a change in shape of the uterus so that it is more globular, and a sudden gush of blood that signals the detachment of the placenta from the uterine wall.
+Signs that the placenta has detached include elongation of the umbilical cord, a change in the shape of the uterus so that it is more globular, and a sudden gush of blood that signals the detachment of the placenta from the uterine wall.

 The doctor or midwife can facilitate the expulsion of the placenta by putting downward pressure in the suprapubic area and gently tugging on the cord.
 Failing to put downward pressure in the suprapubic area may cause inversion of the uterus if too much traction is applied to the placenta.
 In some cases, manual extraction of the placenta may happen before the placenta disengages.